left-arrow-icon

 Change Icon

-Here are the generic formulas to find initial value or final value given percent change:
+How to find initial value or final value given percent change:

 To find the initial value: